ZhijingY/ESE519-lab2/README.md

 ![a](https://github.com/ZhijingY/ese5190-2022/blob/main/guides/Screen%20Shot%202022-10-10%20at%206.23.06%20PM.png)

-If dificulty is met when cloning the pico files,
+If difficulty is met when cloning the pico files, you can also